Skip to footer content

 IronPdf.License.LicenseKey = "License-Key goes here";

-// Instantiate Renderer
+// Instantiate a PDF renderer

 var renderer = new ChromePdfRenderer();

-// Create a different HTML string
+// Define a simple HTML string to convert to PDF

 string htmlContent = @"